 Qualified applicants will:

-- Be a graduate of an accredited Spencer County high school by June 2020.
+- Be a graduate of an accredited Spencer County high school by the end of June 2021.

 - Be available for an interview with the scholarship committee if selected as a finalist.